Confused flour beetle

 The confused flour beetle (Tribolium confusum), a type of darkling beetle known as a flour beetle, is a globally found, common pest insect known for attacking and infesting stored flour and grain.
 They are one of the most common and most destructive insect pests for grain and other food products stored in silos, warehouses, grocery stores, and homes.
 They engage in cannibalistic behaviors for population control and nutritional benefits.
 Tribolium confusum practices kin selection to improve individual fitness.
 Multiple chemicals have been used to manage their infestation, including pyrethrin and fungal insecticides.

 The "confused" in the beetle's name is due to it being confused with the red flour beetle, not because of its walking pattern.

 Description

 The confused flour beetle is very similar in appearance and habit to the red flour beetle, Tribolium castaneum and the destructive flour beetle, Tribolium destructor.
-Both the confused flour beetle and red flour beetle are small, about 3–6 mm (1/8 - 1/4 inch) in length, and reddish-brown in color.
+Both the confused flour beetle and red flour beetle are small, about 3–6 mm (1/8–1/4 in) in length, and reddish-brown in color.
 The primary distinguishing physical difference is the shape of their antennae: the confused flour beetle's antennae increase gradually in size and have four clubs, while the red flour beetle's antennae have only three.
 Additionally, red flour beetles have been known to fly short distances, while confused flour beetles do not.
 Tribolium destructor is much darker than either and less common.